haf/expecto/README.md

 # Fuchu #

 **Fuchu** is a test library for .NET, supporting C# and VB.NET but with a special focus on F#.
 It draws heavily from Haskell's [test-framework](http://batterseapower.github.com/test-framework/) and [HUnit](http://hunit.sourceforge.net/).
-You can read about the rationale and underlying concepts in [this blog post](http://bugsquash.blogspot.com/2012/06/fuchu-functional-test-library-for-net.html).
+You can read about the rationale and underlying concepts in [this blog post](http://bugsquash.blogspot.com/2012/06/fuchu-functional-test-library-for-net.html), or TL;DR: tests should be first-class values so that you can move them around and execute them in any context that you want.
+Also, if they are first-class values, then you can take extra care with what the test methods return, making integrations with external libraries much cheaper.

 ## Binaries ##